No Mice, No Meowsters

 - An animal friend mouse wants to show you something

-This really helped with my son (2.5yo) who wasn’t sure how to start.
-We were able to ask “does your cat like cream?” or “is he afraid of rugs?” and we were able to fill out the sheet with what he wanted.
+This really helped with my kid (2.5yo) who wasn’t sure how to start and hadn’t really made a structured character before.
+We were able to ask “does your cat like cream?” or “is he afraid of rugs?” and we filled out the sheet together with what he wanted.

 As the name may indicate, No Mice, No Meowsters has no dice in the actual gameplay portion.
 Instead, it has a token and collaborative story-based mechanic.